husterxsp/test/README.md

 Learning Goals
 --------------
-After completing this assignment, you will know how to:
+After completing t22his assignment, you will know how to:

 * Write simple code that uses basic constructs in the Ruby language, including methods and arguments, conditionals, string and array manipulation, regular expressions, and basic object-oriented programming mechanisms
 * Understand the Ruby project conventions for where code files and test files are located in a project's directory hierarchy